Daniel J. Frey

 The rugged individual.

-A person who does not need any assistance from their government or others.
+A person who does not need any assistance from the government or others.

 It's sociopathic.

-It’s only about me and my needs and to hell with you or me.
+It's only about me and my needs and to hell with you.

-This sociopathic mindset is found in conservative circles, on Wall Street, in corporations, in traditional religious faiths.
+This sociopathic mindset is found in conservative circles, on Wall Street, in corporations, and in traditional religious faiths here and around the world.

 Either our way or the highway.